Why Are You Old But Still Handsome?

 Anyways I digress.

-Here are my skin care for men tips:
+Here are my how to age well (for men or women) tips:

 Let’s get the basic stuff out of the way:

 // Lay off the alcohol

 Fun fact, I never really drank alcohol until I was about 27/28 years old.
 Before 28, I would drink maybe 1-3 beers a year.
 Now, I drink maybe every other weekend and when I do I’m a 1-2 beer sort of guy.
 In fact if I go out, my strategy is to have only 1 beer (as beer is bad for your testosterone) then switch to something else like wine or gin with soda water.

 Anyways, alcohol ages you if you drink it in excess because it dehydrates your skin.
 If you want to look older than you are, develop a drinking habit and see what sort of personal hell that lands you in.